awslabs/aws-deployment-framework/docs/admin-guide.md

 ```

 ### Integrating with Slack with AWS ChatBot
-The ADF also now supports integrating pipeline notifications with slack via the AWS ChatBot.
-This allows pipeline notifications to scale and provides a consistent slack notification across different AWS services.
+The ADF also supports integrating pipeline notifications with Slack via the AWS ChatBot.
+This allows pipeline notifications to scale and provides a consistent Slack notification across different AWS services.

 In order to use AWS ChatBot, you must have already configured an (AWS ChatBot Client)[https://us-east-2.console.aws.amazon.com/chatbot/home?region=eu-west-1#/chat-clients] for your desired slack workspace.
 Once the client has been created.
 You will need to manually create a channel configuration that will be used by the ADF.